 How to make your formal complaint

 We encourage you to make use of the online complaint form as it is the fastest way to reach us.
-If you register as an e-citizen you can also track the status of your complaint.

 Please note that for security reasons, you have 20 minutes in which to complete the complaint form, failing which the system will 'time out' and you will lose the form and your information.
 Normally, the form takes a few minutes to complete.
 However, if you are concerned that you may not have enough time to type all you want to say, we suggest typing the information in a separate document first, then cut and paste the text into the complaint form.

 It is not possible to add attachments to the online complaint form.
 If you have any documents to support your complaint, you must send us your complaint by post.